Are your products made in the USA?

 What comes standard?

 All entertainment cabinets have vented backs and adjustable shelves with space behind each shelf for airflow to prevent overheating.
 Hidden dual wheel casters on stereo cabinets offer easy mobility for cleaning and maintenance.
-Choose between natural oak or maple, or light brown oak and black oak finishes.
+Choose between clear finish on natural oak or maple, or unfinished.
 Everything gets a scratch-resistant clear satin topcoat.

 What finish options do you offer?